eugenemedvediev/articles/tmux/tmux_use_case.md

 You can have all your commands in the same terminal instead of open 10 terminal windows.
 But what if you want terminal emulator agnostic solution.
 You want to be comfortable in any terminal emulator.
 Here it goes.
 Old good tmux will help you.
-Tmux stands for Terminal Multiplexer, obviously.
+Tmux stands for Terminal Multiplexer.
 This is a tiny application that aims to help you to organize all your terminal windows and panes (see below for details).

 Personally, I use tmux to organize my working environment and focus on the current task, and have all necessary logs, tests output, docker images, IDE right below my fingers.